-- Wentworth has an official TE award application, available online.
+- Wentworth has an official TE award application, which you can get by visiting Human Resources.
 This is the application required for TE applicants to be considered.

 - For 2017-2018, TE colleges are required to cover at least $35,500 of their charged tuition.
 This is called the minimum “set rate” value.
 If the tuition is higher, the participating TE college may offer a TE scholarship covering all or some of the remaining tuition cost.
 If the tuition is lower, the participating TE college may reduce the TE scholarship by federal, state and/or institutional scholarships.

 The Tuition Exchange Board of Directors establishes annually the set rate value amount based on a weighted average of all participating TE college tuitions.

 Export Eligibility details: